Inventory Triage

 Error mentions UTF-16 or Unicode

-Some ERP Unicode exports cannot be read directly.
-Open the file in Excel and re-save as File → Save As → CSV (Comma delimited) (*.csv), then upload again.
+UTF-16 exports cannot be read directly.
+In Excel: Save As → CSV (Comma delimited) (*.csv), then re-upload.

 Error: file is too large

-Maximum is 5 MB.
-Filter the ERP export to a smaller scope — a single site, product family, or planner group — and re-export.
+Max 5 MB.
+Narrow the ERP export to a single site, product family, or planner group and re-export.

 Error: “no data rows”

-The file was read but contained no usable rows.
-Confirm the export includes data below the column headers and is not an empty or filtered-out report.
+File parsed but no data rows found.
+Confirm the export contains rows below the column header and isn’t an empty report.

 What do the result categories mean?

-Classification uses fixed rules applied uniformly to every row.
-Coverage = on-hand ÷ daily usage (days of stock remaining).
-The thresholds and column mapping used are shown in the Triage Summary classification basis after each analysis.
+Fixed rules, applied uniformly.
+Coverage = on-hand ÷ daily usage.
+Thresholds and column mapping are shown in the Triage Summary after each analysis.